ModestGoblin/amqp-specs/event-streams/src/event-streams-v1.0-wd01.md

 [`event-streams-timestamp`](#512-event-streams-timestamp) delivery annotation
 properties are eligible to be used with this filter.

-The property values match the given values in the filter expression, if the value of the property is greater or equal to the value given in the filter expression.
+The property values match the given values in the filter expression, if the value of the property is greater than value given in the filter expression.
+If the application remembered a particular offset after having consumed the message that carried it, the filter matches messages added after that offset.

 ``` XML
 <type name="event-streams-delivery-annotations-filter" class="restricted" source="amqp:map" provides="filter">